jiashunwang/MRT/README.md

 This is an implementation of the NeurIPS'21 paper "Multi-Person 3D Motion Prediction with Multi-Range Transformers".

 Please check our [paper](https://arxiv.org/pdf/2111.12073.pdf) and the [project webpage](https://jiashunwang.github.io/MRT/) for more details.

+Besides the paper, we will also provide the code to fit our skeleton representation data to [SMPL](https://smpl.is.tue.mpg.de/) data.

 ## Citation